-The emergence of Sars-Cov2 in 2020, has sparked a worldwide reawakening among Health workers in various hospitals to the posibility of death in line of duty.
-This study is aimed at assesing the level of knowledge and adherence by health workers.
+The emergence of Sars-Cov2 in 2020 has sparked a worldwide reawakening among Health workers in various hospitals …..in..place….to the possibility of death in line of duty.
+This study is aimed at assessing the level of knowledge and adherence by the health workers.
 Health workers are exposed to various health hazards in the course of discharging their duties in their work places.
 Work place injuries were reported as the most common health hazard in Nigeria (National Safety, 2023).
 Healthcare workers are exposed to different sources of health hazards and infections that may be transmitted through blood, body fluids, air, respiratory secretions (e.g., coughing, sneezing etc.) or by direct contact with other infectious materials in the course of doing their jobs.
 Smith, Serfioti, Weston, Greenberg and Rubin (2021) in their studies maintained that Healthcare workers (HCWs) are frontline responders to emergency infectious disease outbreaks such as COVID-19 and other related illnesses in their work places.
 Orikpete (2022) noted that healthcare workers in work places are at high risk of injuries, infections and blood-borne pathogens in the course of performing their duties due to exposure.
 About two million people die every year from work-related accidents and disease (Ogbo and Ukpere, 2013).
 While an estimated number of 270 million also suffer from fatal and non-fatal work-related accidents which result in at least three days absence from work.
 The International Labour Organization in a report to mark world day for safety and Health stated that an additional 160 million new people suffer from work-related illness (ILO, 2021).
 Millions of work-related accidents, injury, and disease annually take their toll on human lives, business performance, economy, and the environment (Ogbo and Ukpere, 2013).
 In Nigeria, the Federal Ministry of Labour and Productivity Inspectorate Division (FMLPID) indicates that more than 42,000 workers die every year from occupational accidents (Ogechukwu, 2014).
 The researcher further stressed that infections and diseases are among the most important problems in health facilities worldwide.
 Because it constitutes one of the most important causes of morbidity and mortality associated with clinical, diagnostic and therapeutic procedures in hospitals.
 Hospital is a health institution for diagnostic, preventive, curative and rehabilitative health services aimed at promoting the health of individuals.
 It is a place where sick people are treated to enable them recover from their illness.
 Hospital is a health institution that provides medical and surgical treatment and nursing care for the sick or injured people (Gulifeiya, Songul, Ozen and Sanda, 2021).
 Studies have shown that hospital is not only a place where the sick people recover from their illness, but also a place where the healthy get infected due to exposures to risks of blood borne infections.
 Marcus (2020) reported that 37% of exposures to risks of blood borne infections might have been prevented if safety measures are adhered to and that adherence to safety control measures reduced exposure significantly.